 Eligibility process

-After duplicates were removed from the original search (286 articles) the abstracts of 150 articles listed above were reviewed and narrowed the pool of relevant articles by excluding review articles as well as not occupational and not NPs related articles.
-Following the screening for eligibility, 16 articles remained and were included in the review
+After duplicates were removed from the original search (286 articles), the abstracts of 165 articles listed above were reviewed.
+We then narrowed the pool of relevant articles by excluding review articles as well as articles that were unrelated to occupational exposure (“not occupational”) or NPs (“not nanoparticles”).
+Following the screening for eligibility, 31 articles remained and were included in the review.

 Results

-The following paragraphs will show the most recent information from literature to provide a comprehensive view on the available biomarkers and their applicability to monitor workers exposed to a variety of nanoparticles.
+The following paragraphs will show the most recent information from the literature to provide a comprehensive view of the available biomarkers and their applicability to monitor workers exposed to various nanoparticles.

-The study population and type of exposure, the methods used, the health outcomes and the expression of specific biological markers are summarized in Table 2.
+The study population and type of exposure, methods used, health outcomes, and the expression of specific biological markers are summarized in Table 2.

-The most used and studied Biological Exposure Markers - cardiovascular effect, lung fibrosis, lung inflammation and systemic inflammation markers, nucleic acids, lipid and protein oxidative stress markers, antioxidant enzyme activity, and genotoxicity markers- in all studies reviewed are summarized in Table 3.
+The most used and studied Biological Exposure Markers—cardiovascular effects, lung fibrosis, lung inflammation and systemic inflammation markers, nucleic acids, lipid, and protein oxidative stress markers, antioxidant enzyme activity, and genotoxicity markers—in all studies reviewed are summarized in Table 3.

-The Impact of the exposure to different nanomaterials on worker’s health
+The impact of exposure to different nanomaterials on worker’s health

 Metal oxides NPs.
 Printer toner is one of the largest consumables in daily office work.
-The nanoparticles released from printers and photocopiers- toner based printing equipment (TPE) have been linked to genotoxicity, immunologic and respiratory diseases.
-Physicochemical and morphological properties of ENPs such as titanium dioxide, iron oxide, fumed silica, and several metals found in toners from photocopiers and printers and their effect on human health were described by Khatri et al. 2017 in a follow-up study of photocopiers operators The researchers found upper airway inflammation and systemic oxidative stress in photocopier operators chronically exposed to nanoparticles, in accordance with their own (Khatri et al. 2013) and Pirela et al.2013, 2014 earlier results from cellular and animal toxicological studies.
-In humans, limited epidemiological studies report 2-3 times higher prevalence of chronic cough, wheezing, nasal blockage, excessive sputum production, breathing difficulties, and shortness of breath in copier operators relative to controls.
-Respiratory symptoms were found to be exacerbated during chronic repeated exposures as well as in susceptible individuals (Thus respiratory, immunological, cardiovascular, and other disorders may be developed following such exposures.
+The nanoparticles released from printers and photocopiers, i.e., toner-based printing equipment, have been linked to genotoxicity and immunologic and respiratory diseases.
+Khatri et al. 2017 described the physicochemical and morphological properties of ENMs (e.g., titanium dioxide, iron oxide, fumed silica, and several other metals found in photocopier and printer toners) and their effects on human health in a follow-up study of photocopier operators.
+Khatri and colleagues found upper airway inflammation and systemic oxidative stress in photocopier operators chronically exposed to nanoparticles, in accordance with their previous study (Khatri et al. 2013) and Pirela et al. (2013, 2014), both of which included earlier results from cellular and animal toxicological studies.
+In humans, limited epidemiological studies report a 2-3 times higher prevalence of chronic cough, wheezing, nasal blockage, excessive sputum production, breathing difficulties, and shortness of breath in copier operators relative to controls.
+Respiratory symptoms were found to be exacerbated during chronic repeated exposures as well as in susceptible individuals.
+Thus, respiratory, immunological, cardiovascular, and other disorders may develop following such exposures.

-George and colleagues 2010 studied the effect and resulting markers of injury of metal oxides nanoparticles on pulmonary cells.
-They demonstrated the utility of using a rapid throughput multiparameter cellular screening to evaluate toxic oxidative stress in bronchial epithelial and macrophage cell lines.
-Titanium dioxide (TiO2) -classified by IARC as a group 2B- cerium dioxide (CeO2) and zinc oxide (ZnO) NPs on those cell lines affected that cells triggering a biological oxidative stress.
-Among the materials, dissolution of ZnO nanoparticles and Zn+2 release were capable of ROS generation and activation of an integrated cytotoxic pathway that includes intracellular calcium flux, mitochondrial depolarization and plasma membrane leakage, which could be used as parameters of exposure.
-While there is a lot of debate of what constitutes appropriate safety screening methods, one approach is to use the assessment of cellular injury pathways to collect knowledge about hazardous material properties that could lead to harm to humans and the environment.
+George et al. (2010) studied the effect and resulting markers of metal oxides nanoparticles injury on pulmonary cells.
+They demonstrated the utility of using a rapid, throughput multiparameter cellular screening to evaluate toxic oxidative stress in bronchial epithelial and macrophage cell lines.
+Titanium dioxide (TiO2)—classified by IARC as a group 2B—cerium dioxide (CeO2), and zinc oxide (ZnO) NPs on those cell lines triggered a biological oxidative stress response.
+Among these materials, dissolution of ZnO nanoparticles and Zn2+ release were capable of reactive oxygen species (ROS) generation and activation of an integrated cytotoxic pathway that includes intracellular calcium flux, mitochondrial depolarization, and plasma membrane leakage, which could be used as parameters of exposure.
+While there is much debate on what constitutes appropriate safety screening methods, one approach is to assess cellular injury pathways to collect knowledge about hazardous material properties that could harm humans and the environment.